matheusdallrosa/voronoi-diagram-construction/README.md

 To compile the weighted version check the readme inside the  fortune_weighted_points folder.

-Note: The implementation of the Fortun's algorithm doesn't work for the cases
+Note: The implementation of the Fortune's algorithm doesn't work for the cases
 where:
 - There is a site dominating other sites.
 - There are two sites P and Q, such that Py + Pw = Qy + Qw.
 Pw and Qw are the weight